Pediatric sleep disordered breathing (SDB)

 Though rare in children, sleep-disordered breathing (SDB) disorders can be serious.
 Left untreated, obstructive sleep apnea (OSA) can lead to heart arrhythmias, high blood pressure, heart failure or even stroke.

 If your child's doctor diagnoses an SDB, treatment will depend on both the condition and the symptoms.
-The intent of any treatment is to keep your child’s airway open so he keeps breathing while asleep.
+The intent of any treatment is to keep your child’s airway open so they keep breathing while asleep.

 Frequently Asked Questions